grpayne-cisco/SANS-Workshop-2024/README.md

 We will do the [Setup](#setup), [Review the Pipeline](#review-the-pipeline), [Review an OPA Policy](#review-an-opa-policy) and [Exercise 1](#exercise-1---github-actions-and-a-failing-pipeline) as a group.
 The remainder will be done independently.

 ### Setup
-1. Fork the repo into your own account (this will allow you to use the github runners)
+1. Fork the repo into your own account (this will allow you to use the github runners).
+This can be done using the fork button at the top of the repository page.
-2. Checkout the repo to your local machine
+2. Clone the repo to your local machine using your preferred method.
+From a command prompt ```git clone https://github.com/<YOUR_GITHUB_ID>/SANS-Workshop-2024.git```
-3. Create a branch work from
+3. Create a branch work from using your preferred method.
+From a command prompt ```git checkout -b workshop```
-4. Open your code in you preferred IDE
+4. Open your code in you preferred IDE.
+5. Create a sample commit and push the code up to the repository using your preferred method.
+From a command prompt ```git add .; git commit -m'sample commit; git push --set-upstream origin workshop'
+6. Open up the browser to your forked version of the code (https://github.com/<YOUR_GITHUB_ID>/SANS-Workshop-2024).
+7. Click "Pull Requests".
+Then "New pull request"
+8. Select the destination to be your version of the repository and the main branch, and your version of the repository and your new branch.
+9. Open the Pull Request, and look for "Continuous integration has not been set up" and select "GitHub Actions".
+10. Enable Actions on the action tab, can be moved up probably.

 ### Review the pipeline
 Github actions defines it's pipeline in .github/workflows/ci.yml.
 Lets take a look at the steps it performs to do validation of the planned Terraform.